 A horizontal line test is used to verify if the function is one-to-one or not.
-This test states that if a horizontal line drawn to the graph intersects the graph more than one time then the function cannot be mapped as one-to-one.
+This test states that if a horizontal line drawn to the graph intersects the graph more than one time then the function cannot be one-to-one.

-Only if the horizontal line intersects the graph, once then it can be termed as a one-to-one function.
+Only if the horizontal line intersects the graph once, then it can be termed as a one-to-one function.